metrorailings/OwlBlog/content/posts/week-13-supercontest-picks-1.md

 ***

 **San Francisco covers if**
-the 49ers, fueled by raw emotion after being forcefully isolated the past week, come out and repeatedly win their battles in the trenches.
+the 49ers, fueled by raw emotion after being forcefully isolated the past week, come out and dominate the trenches.
 \- OR -
 Buffalo isn't fully committed to this game mentally because they're looking ahead next week to their primetime showdown with the Steelers.

 **Buffalo covers if**
-they're fully driven to win this game and their defense can limit San Francisco's outside zone rushes, end-arounds, jet sweeps, and other pseudo-run plays.
+they're fully driven to win this game and their defense can limit San Francisco's outside zone rushes and other pseudo-run plays.